-Prevent fuel spills and leaks, and reduce their impacts to storm water by using offsite facilities, fueling in designated areas only, enclosing or covering stored fuel, implementing spill controls, and training employees and subcontractors.
+Prevent fuel spills and leaks, and reduce their impacts to stormwater by using off-site facilities, fueling in designated areas only, enclosing or covering stored fuel, implementing spill controls, and training employees and subcontractors.

 - Use off-site fueling stations as much as possible.
-Fueling vehicles and equipment outdoors or in areas where fuel may spill/leak onto paved surfaces or into drainage pathways can pollute storm water.
+Fueling vehicles and equipment outdoors or in areas where fuel may spill/leak onto paved surfaces or into drainage pathways can pollute stormwater.
 If you fuel a large number of vehicles or pieces of equipment, consider using an off-site fueling station.
 These businesses are better equipped to handle fuel and spills properly.
-Performing this work off-site can also be economical by eliminating the need for a separate fueling area at your site. - If fueling must occur on-site, use designated areas, located away from drainage courses, to prevent the run on of storm water and the runoff of spills.
-Discourage "topping-off" of fuel tanks. - Always use secondary containment, such as a drain pan or drop cloth, when fueling to catch spills/leaks.
+Performing this work off-site can also be economical by eliminating the need for a separate fueling area at your site. - If fueling must occur on-site, use designated areas, located away from drainage courses, to prevent the runon of stormwater and the runoff of spills. - Discourage "topping-off" of fuel tanks. - Always use secondary containment, such as a drain pan or drop cloth, when fueling to catch spills/leaks.
 Place a stockpile of spill cleanup materials where it will be readily accessible.
 Use adsorbent materials on small spills rather than hosing down or burying the spill.
-Remove the adsorbent materials promptly and dispose of properly. - Carry out all Federal and State requirements regarding stationary above ground storage tanks.
-(40 CF Sub.
-J) Avoid mobile fueling of mobile construction equipment around the site; rather, transport the equipment to designated fueling areas.
+Remove the adsorbent materials promptly and dispose of properly. - Carry out all federal and state requirements regarding stationary above ground storage tanks.
+Avoid mobile fueling of mobile construction equipment around the site; rather, transport the equipment to designated fueling areas.
 With the exception of tracked equipment such as bulldozers and perhaps forklifts, most vehicles should be able to travel to a designated area with little lost time.
 Train employees and subcontractors in proper fueling and cleanup procedures.

-Sending vehicles/equipment off-site should be done in conjunction with Stabilized Construction Entrance
+► Sending vehicles/equipment off-site should be done in conjunction with Stabilized Construction Entrance (See BMP sheet in Construction section).

-- Keep ample supplies of spill cleanup materials on-site - Inspect fueling areas and storage tanks on a regular schedule
+- ▶ Keep ample supplies of spill cleanup materials on-site. - ▶ Inspect fueling areas and storage tanks on a regular schedule.